dansinker/travelcoffeerig/README.md

 Grinding
 ------
 If you're going to the trouble of brewing your own coffee, you should be grinding your beans on the spot, not bringing days-old grounds with you.
 [The Porlex Mini Grinder](http://www.amazon.com/Porlex-Mini-Stainless-Coffee-Grinder/dp/B0044ZA066/ref=sr_1_1?ie=UTF8&qid=1420581420&sr=8-1&keywords=porlex+mini) actually fits inside the aeropress's tube, so your two main coffee needs are real compact, Russian nesting doll style.
-Note: I don't have the Porlex but I wish I did.

 Scale
 ------